• All Sites:

 Celebrating World Down Syndrome Day

 It’s March 21: World Down Syndrome Day!
-All over the world, people will be decked out in cool T-shirts and brightly-colored socks to raise awareness for the rights, inclusion, and well being of people with Down syndrome.
+All over the world, people will be decked width=202out in cool T-shirts and brightly-colored socks to raise awareness for the rights, inclusion, and well being of people with Down syndrome.

 Today is a great day to remember that differently-abled children will be much better equipped to make the life-changing decision to become Christians when churches open their doors, arms, and hearts to them and their families.
 Special Buddies can help!